Making Your World Safer Through Patented Infrared Vein-Matching Technology

-Global e∙dentity™ — the only patented vein matching system for face or full body recognition to secure biometrics with a staggering match rate of 1 in 7.5 billion.
+Global e∙dentity™ — the only patented vein matching system for face or full body recognition to secure biometrics with an unequaled match rate.
 [U.S. PATENT NUMBER 10135822]

 Smartphone manufacturers wishing to add an extra measure of security can now incorporate infrared and use our proprietary technique of vascular pattern recognition systems.

-Watch the videos below to understand how U.I.D.™ surpasses existing beatable and hackable biometric systems and its game-changing implications for identity, data, access, border, and immigration security.
+Watch the videos below to understand how U.I.D.™ can help your institution and its game-changing implications for identity, data, access, border, and immigration security.

 The Foundations Of A New Technology - Robert Adams

-Later as I shuttled across the world, a solution which ensures greater privacy and provides reliable identification, far exceeding the accuracy and utility of any current system, began to take shape.
+Laterly a new solution ensuring greater privacy and providing reliable identification, far exceeding the accuracy and utility of current systems, began to take shape.

-The solutions lay literally not on the fingers but inside of them.
+The solutions lay not on their fingers or face but inside them.
 Hackers easily lift fingerprints from a doorknob and experts have shown how easy it is to spoof retinal and facial biometrics.

-Blood flow and heartbeat provide dual proof-of-life.
-These biometric measurements are impenetrable for a hacker or a security expert to lift off of a doorknob or easily spoof.
-All of these inside-the-body measurements can be accomplished through clever adaptation of existing technology.
+Blood flow and heartbeat provide further dual proof-of-life.
+These multimodal biometric measurements are impenetrable for a hacker or a security expert to lift off of a doorknob or easily spoof.
+All of these inside-the-body measurements can be accomplished through innovation and adaptation of existing technology.

 Now, using this technology, the world has the foundation for highly secure digital identification.”